ilya0x/Templates-and-Snippets/README.md

 [STATUS]: # "Optional"
 [NOTE]: # "Comments"

+## Background

+Once upon a time I decided to setup some snippets and create some templates to speed up my programming in Python, HTML, and CSS.
+This repository is the result.

+I will be updating this repository on regular basys.

 <!----------------------------------------------------------->

 [//]: # "INSTALL"
 [STATUS]: # "Required by default, optional for documentation repositories."
 [NOTE]: # "Comments"

+## Install

+This project does not require any additional installations.

 <!----------------------------------------------------------->

 [//]: # "USAGE"
 [STATUS]: # "Optional"
 [NOTE]: # "Comments"

+## Usage

+This is only a documentation, templates, and code snippets package.

 <!----------------------------------------------------------->